bmcdorman/mcdorman.io/src/data/education/ou-bs-cs/description.md

 Received B.S. in Computer Science with a minor in Mathematics.
+Head instructor and curriculum developer for the Computer Science Interview Preparation club.
+Software lead on university's NASA University Rover Challenge team.
+Selected participant in DARPA Virtual Robotics Challenge.